Joshua-Yuill/Votley_Final-Year-Project/Docs/report.md

 After the meeting with Dale, we were able to determine a tool that would complement his teaching.
 The proposed idea was to make a voting system that would work within PowerPoint and would display feedback from students live within the presentation.
 We were unsure whether to make the method of voting a hardware-based device or a web-based client, but eventually settled on a web-based client due to the complexity and cost of a hardware-based solution.
 This means students would use their phones or computers to interact with the vote.

 The first issue I encountered was being able to import webpages into PowerPoint.
 In older versions of PowerPoint using embedded objects was supported but has since been discontinued and made obsolete.
+// Remove the me.
+List challenges, sucesses.

 Researching ways to display webpages within PowerPoint was the first step.
 I found several executables online that promised to add live webpage functionality within Powerpoint, but they all seemed to only work with older versions of PowerPoint, which would have been no use to me as they were obsolete.
 I did not like this solution much also, due to the nature of having to install and trust someone else’s software within a sensitive environment like a school.
 This was when I stumbled upon the add in for PowerPoint called "Web Viewer" an official microsoft extension.
 The add-in promised to work with the latest version of PowerPoint which was perfect for my use case.
 Due to it being an official microsoft add-in, it was easily installable from the add-in store in PowerPoint.
 This I felt like was the most appropriate route to take, in terms of user experience, ease of installation and security.

+// there were plugins to do this with varying levels of sucess and compatability.
+Priority to prototype this flow.
+Everything is purpouseful, every line should convey.
+It is about the actions.
+Tell the story through actions

 With Web Viewer added to my PowerPoint installation, I was ready and excited to start.
 Before I installed Web Viewer, I had read some of the reviews contributing to the 1.9 out of 5 stars it has on the Microsoft store.
 “Doesn’t work with basic sites”, “Waste of time” and “Next to useless” (Microsoft Corporation, 2023) were just a few of the reviews I read.
 I wanted to ensure that I wasn’t going to have the same experience that those users had, so I loaded up a blank presentation, added the add in and typed in "www.google.com".
 Nothing.
 Maybe it doesn’t work with search engines I thought, so I navigated to "www.canterbury.ac.uk" still nothing.
 I had a problem.
 I noticed that it had a default URL in the search bar of "www.wikipedia.org" so I tried that and it worked.
 Now I just had to figure out why that worked, and the others didn’t.
 I made a basic Hello world webpage and hosted it on a web server that supported HTTPS.
 There it was it showed up.
 I knew I could display a webpage of some kind in PowerPoint, even if it was just a simple text page.
 This was a start.